rohanyg/EDA_on_IPL_Dataset/README.md

 - Created derived dataframe for better analysis.

 ### Exploratory Data Analysis
 Conducted analysis on various aspects of IPL data such as matches ,toss, batting, bowling, fielding and venue.
+Explored the Correlation between these aspects.
 Utilized visualizations like bar charts and piechart to represent findings effectively.

 ### Key Findings